hashed-io/hashed-network-portal-ui/docs/tutorials/native_bitcoin_vault_user_guide.md

 #### With Hashed Confidential Docs
 1. Go to "My Vaults" page.
-2. Click on the vault, now we are on *Vault details* screen.
+2. Click a vault in vault list, we are on Vault details screen.
 3. Scrool down to Proof of Reserves section.
 4. Click "Create pool of reserves" button